Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 Is a merchant processor the same as a payment processor?

-A merchant processor is the same thing as a payment processor, which is the same thing as merchant payment processors.
-In the for profit world, once the transaction is made on the customer's credit or debit card (if the business accepts card payments), the customer's bank sends funds to the merchant's bank and within a few business days, the money is in the business bank account.
+A merchant processor is the same thing as a payment processor, which is the same thing as merchant payment processors and third-party processors.
+In the for profit world, once the financial transaction is made on the customer's credit or debit card (if the business accepts card payments), the customer's bank sends funds to the merchant's bank and within a few business days, the money is in the business bank account.

 What is a credit card processor?
 Is there a difference?